-This is especially relevant for SaaS companies that bill their clients on a monthly or yearly basis—to keep monthly recurring revenue (MRR) at a high level, churn needs to be minimal.
+This is especially relevant for SaaS companies that bill their clients on a monthly or yearly basis—churn needs to be minimal to keep monthly recurring revenue (MRR) at a high level.

 One of the easiest ways to decrease churn within non-English-speaking markets is to translate eLearning content as part of customer care so that customers can get the help they need in the language they speak.